FedericoBustaffa/obsidian/notes/machine_learning/decision_tree.md

 To mitigate this is possible to apply some heuristics, for example a very simple one consists in compute the gain for each feature and then apply the gain ratio only for features with gain above average.

+### Continuous Features

+Let's say we have a feature that is continuous and so, it most likely be different for

 ## Overfitting